Hazardous substance approvals

 We have also produced a spreadsheet which contains more information about the fate of every approval, the previous hazard classification and the updated hazard classification.

 Below is the list of approval groups.
 Each link take you to a page containing all the approval documents relating to that group.
-You may notice that some approval groups, such as fumigants, are not listed.
+You may notice that some approval groups, such as vertebrate toxic agents, are not listed.
 We are still in the process of updating some approvals and will publish them when we have done them.

 How the EPA came to these decisions